Newport’s complicated history with being Welsh

-Arguably, there’s no greater sense of belonging than being a part of a 70,000-strong army of Welsh fans singing in unison to our national anthem.

-And whilst this year’s game is at Twickenham, it’s almost a given that there will still be plenty of red shirts flooding into pubs and bars across Newport eager to see if Wales can trump the old enemy.

-But history says that our city has a slightly more complicated relationship with ‘being Welsh’ than most in Wales.
+But history says that Newport has a slightly more complicated relationship with ‘being Welsh’ than most in Wales.

 If you’ve ever wondered how the former West of England tavern in Pill got its name, it’s because Newport was considered by some, to be part of England.